The 8 Best Meal Prep Containers for Quick and Easy Meals, According to Customers

 So you're going to start meal prepping (maybe with the help of this 30-day meal-prep guide for beginners).
 Go you!
 But now you need meal prep containers — and you may not know where to start.
 Should you invest in expensive glass meal prep containers?
 Or is it okay to use leftover takeout containers?
 And how many do you *actually* need to buy?

-We chatted with a meal-prep pro to find out answers to these questions, and more-because your meal prep is only as good as the containers it's in, right?
+We chatted with a meal prep pro to find out answers to these questions and more — because your meal prep is only as good as the containers it's in, right?

-The Plastic vs. Glass Debate
+Plastic vs. Glass Meal-Prep Containers

 One of the biggest debates in meal prep is whether it matters what material your containers are made from.
 Plastic and glass are the most common choices.
 The answer?
 It depends on your priorities.

 "Glass meal prep containers are obviously better for the environment, but when it comes to our bodies, both are safe if you know what to look for," explains Talia Koren, founder of Workweek Lunch.
 (Related: 7 Simple Ways to Create a More Eco-Friendly Home)

 "Plastic containers that are BPA-free and made for food storage are totally safe to use and put in the microwave," she says.
 Food-safe containers will have the number 1, 2, 4, or 5 on the bottom.
 This indicates the type of plastic used to make the container.
 If a container has 3, 6, or 7 on the bottom, it's not safe to use.